tauh33dkhan/Spring4Shell-POC-Verification-Lab/README.md

 ### Working POC

-After testing many poc on lab I found this poc is properly able to detect the vulnerable deployment which gives `400` error on vulnerable lab, 500 error on fixed tomcat lab and 200 OK response on fixed version.
+After testing many poc on lab I found this poc is properly able to detect the vulnerable deployment which gives

+- `400` error response on vulnerable lab.
+- `500` error response on fixed tomcat but vulnerable spring boot lab and
+- `200 OK` response on fixed tomcat as well as spring boot lab.

 source: https://twitter.com/hiaray115/status/1512147033309786119